microprediction/timemachines/FAQ.md

 ### FAQ 4: What are the drawbacks?
+Autonomous prediction is hard and there's only subsidized lunches.

 There are also limitations of the skater approach.
-The simple data model in *y*, *a* is not well suited to problems where exogenous data comes and goes, and therefore cannot easily be represented by a vector of fixed length.
-You might consider a dictionary interface instead, as with the river package.
+The simple data model in *y*, *a* is not well suited to problems where exogenous data comes and goes, and therefore cannot easily be represented by a vector of fixed length (you might consider a dictionary interface instead, as with the river package).

 There is, at time of writing, also a shortage of skaters that exploit anything beyond the first entry in 'y' (exogenous vars), or use 'a' (known in advance).
-That's not a design limitation, just resources.
+So think of this package as mostly univariate, for now.

 ### FAQ 5: Why do skaters only return two numbers per horizon, instead of a full distribution?